marpot/marpot/README.md

 <ul>
   <li><a href="https://vue-portfolio-lkoq1vtc7-marpots-projects.vercel.app/">Vue Portfolio</a> - An interactive portfolio website built with Vue.js showcasing my skills and projects.</li>
-  <li><a href="https://github.com/yourusername/project2">Project 2</a> - A brief description of what this project is about and the technologies used.</li>
-  <li><a href="https://github.com/yourusername/project3">Project 3</a> - A brief description of what this project is about and the technologies used.</li>
 </ul>

 <p align="center">